elbywan/hyperactiv/README.md

 Helper handlers used to perform various tasks whenever an observed object is mutated.

-*Handlers are written separately from the main hyperactiv codebase and need to be imported from a separate path.*
+Note that handlers are written separately from the main hyperactiv codebase and need to be imported from a separate path.

 ```js
 import handlers from 'hyperactiv/handlers'